JohnCremona/CMFs/PostgresSchema.md

   * (level, weight, char_orbit_index)
   * (level, weight, char_orbit_label)
 * Overall
+  * check_label : check that label matches level, weight, char_orbit_label
   * there should be exactly one row for every newspace in mf_boxes; for each box performing mf_newspaces.count(box query) should match newspace_count for box, and mf_newspaces.count() should be the sum of these
   * check that hecke_cutter_primes is set whenever space is in a box with eigenvalues set and `min(dims) <= 20`
-  * check that traces is set if space is in a box with traces set
-  * check that trace_bound is set whenever spaces is in a box with traces set
-  * check that num_forms and hecke_orbit_dims are set whenever space is in a box with traces set
+  * check that traces, trace_bound, num_forms, and hecke_orbit_dims are set if space is in a box with straces set
-  * check that label matches level, weight, char_orbit_label
   * check that char_orbit matches char_orbit_label
   * check that traces_display is set whenever traces is set
   * if present, check that traces has length at least 1000